ministryofjustice/worm/README.md

 ## Quick guide

-Make sure you are in the correct namespace ie `kubens hale-platform-dev`.
+Make sure you are in the hale-platform repo root on your local machine and you are in the correct namespace ie `kubens hale-platform-dev`.

 ### Database download